-- 1. Large Properties: Accessible central laundry facilities shall be provided in all developments (one per 14 units, one washer/dryer to be ADA compliant), other than scattered site developments, and shall have floor drains.
-Energy Star rated washers and dryers shall be used if supplied at common Laundry rooms. - 2.
-Clothes washer and dryer connections shall be provided within each handicap accessible dwelling unit where no central laundry facility is provided or is not easily accessible.
+- 1. Large Properties: Accessible central laundry facilities shall be provided in all developments (one per 14 units, one washer/dryer to be ADA compliant), other than scattered site developments.
+Energy Star rated washers and dryers shall be used if supplied at common Laundry rooms. - Clothes washer and dryer connections shall be provided within each handicap accessible dwelling unit where no central laundry facility is provided or is not easily accessible.
 If connections are supplied in every unit, the tenants are responsible to furnish and install laundry appliances. - 3.
-Scattered site properties: Laundry equipment hook-ups (hot and cold water, electrical duplex outlet, 220V electrical dryer outlet, dryer vent to exterior) and floor drain assemblies shall be installed in the basements.
+Scattered site properties: Laundry equipment hook-ups (hot and cold water, electrical duplex outlet, 220V electrical dryer outlet, dryer vent to exterior) shall be installed in the basements.
 The space provided shall accommodate separate washer and dryer.
 The manager or developer shall contract out or purchase and install coin operated washers and dryers. - 4.
-Vertical washer and dryer stacked combination units are discouraged due to cost concerns. - 5.
-Laundry equipment shall be installed in rooms with floor drains or drip pans with water resistant floor covering.
+Vertical washer and dryer stacked combination units are discouraged due to cost concerns.

+- 5. Laundry equipment shall be installed in rooms with floor drains or drip pans with water resistant floor covering. - 6.
 All laundry facilities shall have water detection shut off devices and easily accessed shut off valves.